 Mindfulness is ‘in vogue’ again right now – and never has this way of being proved so necessary for an increasing ‘angry’ and turbulent society!
 I am passionate about how mindfulness brings about self-empowered choices and change for ourselves from both a personal and professional perspective.
 I was emotionally dysfunctional for my entire life until I reached the age of 47 and ‘found’ this mindful way of being.

-2017 was the year my colleague, Sonya Palasiuk, and I worked so hard to create an online eight-week mindfulness program which we will now be running three times a year.
-The feedback from all those who have participated to date, has made the ‘pains’ of such a big undertaking all the more worthwhile.
+2017 was the year my colleague, Sonya Palasiuk, and I worked so hard to create an online eight-week mindfulness program and the feedback from all those who have participated to date, has made the ‘pains’ of such a big undertaking all the more worthwhile.

 Anxiety, Depression … and Trauma